httpcloak

 Connection lifecycle

-Refresh()— sever every live connection while keeping TLS session tickets, the way a browser tab does on reload.
-Next request resumes 0-RTT on the same preset.RefreshWithProtocol()/WithSwitchProtocol— switch between H1, H2, and H3 mid-session and re-handshake on the chosen transport.Save()/LoadSession()— persist the session (tickets, cookies, preset state) to disk and resume across processes.Warmup(ctx, url)— multi-hop browser-style warmup before the real request, populating cookies, ECH state, and session tickets.
+Refresh(): drops every live connection but keeps the TLS session tickets, the way a browser tab does on reload.
+The next request resumes 0-RTT on the same preset.RefreshWithProtocol()/WithSwitchProtocol: hop between H1, H2, and H3 mid-session and re-handshake on the new transport.Save()/LoadSession(): persists the session (tickets, cookies, preset state) to disk so you can resume across processes.Warmup(ctx, url): multi-hop browser-style warmup ahead of the real request.
+Pre-populates cookies, ECH state, and session tickets.

 Fingerprint customization

-describe_preset(name)emits the full preset spec as JSON;load_preset_from_json(json)registers a mutated copy at runtime.
-Round-trips byte-for-byte. - Per-resource priority table — RFC 7540 stream weights and RFC 9218
+describe_preset(name)dumps the full preset spec as JSON.load_preset_from_json(json)registers a mutated copy at runtime.
+Round-trips byte-for-byte. - Per-resource priority table: RFC 7540 stream weights and RFC 9218

-priority:headers selected per request fromSec-Fetch-Dest.
-Default 14-dest table inherited by every RFC 7540 preset; overridable per preset. - Custom JA3 + Akamai shorthand —
+priority:headers picked per request fromSec-Fetch-Dest.
+Every RFC 7540 preset inherits a 14-dest default table, overridable per preset. - Custom JA3 + Akamai shorthand:

-WithCustomFingerprintaccepts a JA3 string and an Akamai HTTP/2 fingerprint string for fine-grained override without writing a full preset. - Cookie jar opt-out —
+WithCustomFingerprinttakes a JA3 string and an Akamai HTTP/2 fingerprint string.
+A targeted override without writing a whole preset. - Cookie jar opt-out:

 Privacy and advanced TLS